Blog icon

 Transforming plastic bottles into valuable new products

 Another leading example of GEDSI in action is Laotian start-up Print Square.
-They are addressing plastic waste management by transforming discarded plastic bottles into reusable materials, including 3D printing filament and prosthetics for Lao land mind victims.
+They are addressing plastic waste management by transforming discarded plastic bottles into reusable materials, including 3D printing filament and prosthetics for Lao land mine victims.

 Laos generates 70 tons of plastic waste each day.
 Part of this comes from the millions of plastic drinking water bottles discarded daily.
 Landfills are overflowing with non-degradable plastics.
 Waterways are clogged with plastic.
 Roadsides and public spaces are defaced by a ‘throw-away’ culture.